-Investors Do Not Get Paid for Bearing Risk
+Investors Do Not Get Paid For Bearing Risk

 Discussant for Harry Markowitz at the Journal of Investment Management Conference, Fall 2015.